Xdeon/blog-hugo/content/page/about.md

 ## About me

 I am currently a graduate student at Department of Computer Science, University of Saskatchewan, Canada.
 My research focuses on utilizing concurrent-oriented programming language such as Erlang/Go to design and implement Internet of Things protocol as well as infrastructure.
+I am also a MOOC fan, being active on Coursera recently.

 ## Education